cobuildlab/cobuildlab-web/src/pages/development-blog/single-way-communication-architecture-pattern-for-frontend-applications.md

 ### Single Way Communication Architectural Pattern Rules and Elements

-After examinating the evolution of Architectures for User Interfaces we compliant with the Flux pattern and extend it such as:
+After reviewing the evolution of Architectures for User Interfaces we compliant with the Flux pattern and extend it such as:

 - Store: holds the state of the application and are the only source of truth
 - View: or Controlled View handle the logic to present or render the state.
-- Action: Is consider any event that trigger execution of logic
+- Action: Is consider any event that triggers execution of logic
-- Dispatcher: Is a hub of events, is incharge of receive all actions and to send them to the appropiate stores to change the state of the system
+- Dispatcher: Is a hub of events, is in charge of receive all actions and to send them to the appropriate stores to change the state of the system
 - Views can trigger actions upon User Interaction
 - An Action can be trigger by the View or any other component of the system
 - Views register themselves with stores to get notified when a state change occurs